Jorge95Cortes/dockerized-spark-cluster-set-up/Docs/Detailed-steps/Execution-steps.md

 # Spark-Hadoop Cluster Execution Steps

-This guide provides step-by-step instructions for working with your Spark-Hadoop cluster, from initial setup to running a word count example.
+This guide provides step-by-step instructions for working with the Spark-Hadoop cluster, from initial setup to running a word count example.

 ## Initial Setup